microsoft/microsoft-ui-xaml-specs/active/CalendarView/CalendarViewSpec1.md

 <!-- Option 2: Put these descriptions in the below API Details section,
-with a "///" comment above the member or type. --> These properties belong to the CalendarView control:
+with a "///" comment above the member or type. --> These properties are added to the CalendarView control:

 `public Windows.UI.Xaml.Thickness DayItemMargin { get; set; }`